 - The 17 goals and 169 targets were debated by UN member states, civil society and business representatives for three years.
 Implementation of the sustainable development agenda began on 1 January 2016.

 - The Ocean was given a marginal role within the MDGs, despite its significant contribution to sustainable development.
 However, things have changed.
-Led by Small Island States, SDG 14 is singularly focused on the Ocean: “Conserve and sustainably use the Oceans, seas and marine resources for sustainable development”.
+Led by Small Island States, SDG14 is singularly focused on the Ocean: “Conserve and sustainably use the Oceans, seas and marine resources for sustainable development”.

 - The targets under the goal reflect common sense.
 Translated into plain English, they are (click here for the full UN text):

-- Reduce sea pollution
+- Reduce sea pollution;

-- Protect and nurture all sea life so that the Ocean can continue to support us [by supporting at least 30% of the Ocean strongly protected by 2030]
+- Protect and nurture all sea life so that the Ocean can continue to support us [by supporting at least 30% of the Ocean strongly protected by 2030];

-- Look after stocks of fish so that they continue to feed us into the future
+- Look after stocks of fish so that they continue to feed us into the future;

 - Use scientific knowledge and existing laws to protect life in the most vulnerable areas of the seas and invest in and build coastal resilience;

-- Stop governments supporting overfishing and illegal fishing though their use of fisheries subsidies
+- Stop governments supporting overfishing and illegal fishing though their use of fisheries subsidies;

-- Help the poorest countries use the sea’s resources wisely so that it brings them benefits well into the future
+- Help the poorest countries use the sea’s resources wisely so that it brings them benefits well into the future;

-- Help local fisherman have their share
+- Help local fisherman have their share;

-- Make sure that existing laws are used to conserve Ocean resources and make new ones to close the gaps
+- Make sure that existing laws are used to conserve Ocean resources and make new ones to close the gaps.

 - The Ocean SDG14 is relevant to many other goals.
 Without a healthy Ocean we won’t be able to:

-- end hunger, improve nutrition and promote sustainable agriculture;
+- End hunger, improve nutrition and promote sustainable agriculture;

-- promote sustained, inclusive and sustainable economic growth;
+- Promote sustained, inclusive and sustainable economic growth;

-- promote sustainable infrastructure and industrialization and foster innovation;
+- Promote sustainable infrastructure and industrialization and foster innovation;

-- make cities and human settlements inclusive, safe, resilient and sustainable;
+- Make cities and human settlements inclusive, safe, resilient and sustainable;

-- ensure sustainable consumption and production patterns or halt biodiversity loss.
+- Ensure sustainable consumption and production patterns or halt biodiversity loss.

-- An Ocean SDG places the critical role of the Ocean to our planet and humanity squarely in the post-2015 development agenda, and provides a framework to orient development of new measures to tackle existing governance gaps like those for the high seas.
+- An Ocean SDG places the critical role of the Ocean to our planet and humanity squarely in the post-2015 development agenda and provides a framework to orient development of new measures to tackle existing governance gaps like those for the High Seas.

-- An Ocean SDG alone is not enough to guarantee a secure future for the global Ocean but it garners valuable recognition of the importance of the Ocean, and helps build momentum and the need to prioritise resources.
+- An Ocean SDG alone is not enough to guarantee a secure future for the global Ocean but it garners valuable recognition of the importance of the Ocean, and helps build momentum and the need to prioritize resources.

 - By reducing the pressure from many of the direct stressors on Ocean life from human activities – like industrial fishing – the SDG Ocean targets will help to support resilience and abundance, regenerating Ocean life with benefits that extend across communities and beyond borders.

-- The Ocean is like the earth’s circulatory system; it provides us with food, fresh water, energy, medicine and the oxygen in every second breath we take.
+- The Ocean is like the Earth’s circulatory system; it provides us with food, fresh water, energy, medicine and the oxygen in every second breath we take.
 It links peoples and culture, countries and lives and allows goods and services to be transported around the world.